 Giving to SHINE

-We encourage our staff, patients and carers to raise money for our SHINE fund if they would like to give something back, and every year our services host lots of great fundraising events and ideas across the North East and Cumbria.
+We are always incredibly grateful to anyone who raise funds for our SHINE Charity.
+Every year our amazing staff and services host lots of great fundraising events and ideas across the North East and Cumbria.

 How you can help us